TuanAnh0108/Internal-Assessment/CriteriaC.md

     password = "sensei"
   ```

+#### Student App

 To log a student user in, the user must provide an username and password, which will be checked in the database of user credential ludes all of the users' encrypted credentials.
-The database of user credentials is saved as `passwords.txt`, and includes all of the users' encrypted credentials.
+The database of user credentials is saved as `StdudentsAcc.csv`, and includes all of the users' encrypted credentials.

 The code is explained below: